Pontprennau: Proposed expansion

 There are several sites remaining within the area with potential to be developed.
 The first is to the east in a plot east of the linkroad between Pontprenau and Old St Mellons.
 Scheduled to provide an additional 50 or more houses, this has now been turned down twice on planning permission.
 Developments further east would be barred, due to the scheduled green land space between Cardiff and Newport, in which Old St Mellons lies.

 A proposed major expansion of the area to the west by the Welsh Government is opposed by Cardiff Council.
 This would see a development by Redrow plc of a further 4,000 houses in the farmland lying between West Pontprennau and Lisvane.
-However, since the late-2000s financial crisis, and with apartments lying empty in Cardiff Bay and the councils pressing for development of brown field sites within the city first, development is delayed with no timescale.
+However, since the Great Recession, and with apartments lying empty in Cardiff Bay and the councils pressing for development of brown field sites within the city first, development is delayed with no timescale.

 In July 2012, Cardiff Council's preferred new Local Development Plan was released.
 The plan proposed 45,000 new homes to be built in Cardiff by 2026, allowing the city's population to rise by a quarter to more than 400,000.
 The proposal encompasses: 7,500 homes in a new suburb west of Pentrebane; 2,000 homes on land north of junction 33 on the M4; and 6,000 west and 2,000 east of Pontprennau.